NOAA-GSL/SENA-c_sw/Julia/README.md

 $ julia test/test_c_sw.jl
 ```

-To run a specific test call julia with the `test/single_regression.jl` file providing the argument of the dataset you'd like to test.
-The available datasets are contained in the [inputs.TOML](test/data/inputsinputs/inputs.toml) file.
+To run a specific test, call julia with the `test/single_regression.jl` file and provide the argument of the dataset you'd like to test.
+The available datasets are contained in the [inputs.TOML](test/data/inputs/inputs.toml) file.

 For example: